IanDarwin/javasrc/README.txt

+Warning: This repo is undergoing radical change to reorganize it for Maven/Gradle.
+Apologies for any disruption this may cause over the next few days.
+Odds are it will soon be move to github for higher-bandwidth hosting...

 JavaCook Source Files

 Please note the following changes since the Second Edition was published:

-*) This is now being build for Java 7.
+*) This is now being built for Java 7.
 My condolences if you are on some relic
     platform that doesn't have Java 7 or some environment in which Java 7 is not yet "approved", but the world has moved on; Java 6 is a relic, is deprecated, and has even been EOL'd by Oracle.
 I am updating the Cookbook